waifu-core/waifu-core/doc/build-freebsd.md

 **Updated for FreeBSD [12.3](https://www.freebsd.org/releases/12.3R/announce/)**

-This guide describes how to build bitnetd, command-line utilities, and GUI on FreeBSD.
+This guide describes how to build waifud, command-line utilities, and GUI on FreeBSD.

 ## Preparation